-A. Education-wise, my credentials include a Bachelor's Degree in Mass Communication with high honors and graduate work toward a Master's Degree in Library and Information Studies.
-I'm also an Assistant Editor for Entangled Publishing, and have served as a mentor/judge for critique-based writing contests like Pitch Wars and Query Kombat for the last few years.
+A. Education-wise, my credentials include a Bachelor's Degree in Mass Communication and graduate work toward a Master's Degree in Library and Information Studies.
+I have experience in publishing through my own journey as a writer, as well; I have two books traditionally published by Page Street Press (distributed by Macmillan).
+I've also been an Assistant Editor for Entangled Publishing, and have served as a mentor/judge for critique-based writing contests like Pitch Wars and Query Kombat for the last few years.

 Q. What's your cancellation policy?

 A. If you need to cancel, please let me know as soon as possible and I'll do everything I can to help you out and work around any difficulties.
 Here's my normal policy: for smaller jobs (anything that isn't a full manuscript), your money is fully refundable up until the day I start on your critique, and after that is nonrefundable.
 For full manuscripts, there's a bit of a timeline issue, since these are typically booked months in advance and it's hard for me to fill a last-minute vacancy.
 If you cancel prior to 4 weeks in advance, your money is fully refundable.
 If you cancel less than 4 weeks in advance, there is a 20% cancellation fee unless I can find someone to fill your spot.

 Q. What type of editing do you offer?

 A. Basically, there are three types of edits: developmental editing (big-picture stuff like plot, character arcs, pacing), line editing (word choice, phrasing, small-scale changes), and copy editing/proofreading (fact checking, grammar, etc.).
 My Full Manuscript Critique and Edit Letter Only option focus mostly on developmental issues, while my Line Editing focuses on the sentence-by-sentence strength of your book.
 I don't currently offer copy editing services.